 Cowboy boots are made out of many types of animal hides.
-Obviously, leather is the most popular, but other popular skins include snake, alligator, crocodile, ostrich, elephant, and hippopotamus.
-Before choosing a skin you should keep a few things in mind regarding care.
-Ostrich is a soft skin that will stretch; however boots made out of gator tail won’t stretch.
+Obviously, leather is the most popular, but other popular skins include snake (python, cobra, etc), alligator, lizard, crocodile, ostrich, elephant, hippopotamus, and others.
+Before choosing a skin, you should keep a few things in mind regarding care.
+Ostrich is a soft skin that will stretch; however, boots made out of gator tail won’t stretch.
 Elephant and hippo are tough skins that will last a lifetime with proper care.

 If you’re ready to channel your inner Willie Nelson, pony up to your local western-wear store and pick your favorite pair of cowboy boots.
 You’ll appreciate their durability and ruggedness.
 Most of all, you’ll walk taller and boost your cowboy cred.